twillis209/r-tomics/README.md

 ```bash
 rattler-build build --recipe recipe.yml --output-dir ../r-tomics
 ```

+Should be able to cross-compile with `--target-platform linux-64` but I can't get this to work at the moment.

-And then publishing on Anaconda:
+Publishing on Anaconda:
 ```bash
 rattler-build upload anaconda $(ls ../r-tomics/linux-64/r-tomics-$version-*.conda) --owner twillis209
 ```